-China has seven public holidays (the Spring Festival, New Year’s Day, Qingming Festival, May Day, Dragon Boat Festival, Mid-Autumn Day, and National Day) during which the transport system faces great traffic loads, and this results in difficulty in ticket-booking, especially for train tickets.
+China has seven public holidays (the Spring Festival, New Year’s Day, the Qingming Festival, May Day, the Dragon Boat Festival, the Mid-Autumn Festival, and National Day) during which the transport system faces significantly increased traffic loads.
+This results in difficulty with booking tickets, especially train tickets.

-Due to the substantial passenger flow volumes and the difficulty in booking tickets during the public holidays mentioned above, passengers are highly advised to book 60 days in advance.
-There are also a number of other minor holidays, such as the beginning and end of university semesters when there is also a rush for tickets.
+Due to the substantial volume of passengers and the difficulty of booking tickets during these public holidays, passengers are highly advised to make a booking 30 days in advance.
+There are also a number of other minor holidays, such as the beginning and end of university semesters, when there is also a rush for tickets.

-Foreigners are encouraged to book train tickets with China Highlights, and are also recommended to give us two options (whether you are willing to take other seat classes available on the same train and/or are willing to take the same class of tickets on other available trains).
-You should also write down your special requirements when booking on our web pages, so we can better understand your needs and book tickets more flexibly.
-For example, we may be able to book D-trains for passengers to a destination if a G-train service is not available.
-Of course, we will do our best to get the tickets according to your requirements.
+China Highlights focuses on obtaining tickets for you at your request, with 100% effort put into the task.
+You are advised to give us two options: whether you are willing to take other seat classes available on the same train and/or whether you are willing to take the same class of tickets on other available trains.
+You should also write down your special requirements when booking on our web pages, so we can understand your needs better and be more flexible when booking your tickets.
+For example, we may be able to book D trains for passengers to a destination if a G train service is not available.

-Below is a list of 2017 public holidays for your reference.
+Below is a list of the public holidays in 2017, for your reference.